winitzki/sofp/README.md

 Here is an example: To an academic computer scientist, the "theory behind Haskell" is lambda-calculus and formal semantics.
 These theories helped to design the Haskell language itself, and also "explain" rigorously what Haskell programs do.
-However, a practicing programmer is normally concerned with _using_ a chosen programming language, not with designing it or proving general properties of that language.
+However, a practicing programmer is normally concerned with _using_ a chosen programming language, not with designing it or with proving general theoretical properties of that language.
 For this reason, neither the theory of lambda-calculus nor models of formal semantics will help a programmer to write programs.
 So these theories are not within the scope of AFTT.

 As an example of theoretical matherial that _is_ within the scope of AFTT, consider the equational laws imposed on applicative functors.
 If a programmer wants to use an applicative functor to, say, specify declaratively a set of operations that do not depend on each other, the programmer can begin by designing a data structure that satisfies the laws of applicative functors.
+The programmer first writes down the types of data in that data structure and then checks whether the laws hold.
-The data structure may need to be adjusted in order to fit the definition of an applicative functor.
+The data structure may need to be adjusted in order to fit the definition of an applicative functor or its laws.
 Once this is verified, the programmer proceeds to write code.
 In this way, theory directly informs the programmer about how to write code.

-So far it appears that AFTT should be a mixture of category theory, formal logic, and type theory.
+So far it appears that AFTT should be a mixture of certain areas of category theory, formal logic, and type theory.
-However, software engineers would not derive much benefit from following traditional academic courses in these subjects, because their choice of material is at once too theoretical and yet lacking specific results relevant to software engineering.
+However, software engineers would not derive much benefit from following traditional academic courses in these subjects, because their choice of material is too theoretical and lacks specific results necessary for practical software engineering.
+In other words, the traditional academic courses answer questions that academic computer scientists have, not questions that software engineers have.

-Existing literature on these topics tends to be either too abstract or too narrowly practical.
+Existing literature on these theoretical topics tends to be too abstract.
 For example, there are now several books intended as presentations of category theory "for computer science" or even "for programmers".
 However, all these books without exception will fail to give examples vitally relevant to everyday programming, but instead emphasize purely theoretical topics such as limits, co-limits, or toposes, with no applications in sight.
 At the same time, a software engineer hoping to understand the foundations of functional programming will find no mention of the concepts of foldable, filterable, applicative, or traversable functors in any books on category theory, including books intended for programmers.
 And yet, these concepts are necessary to formalize such foundationally important operations as `fold`, `filter`, `zip`, and `traverse` -- operations that functional programmers use every day in their code.

+For this reason, programmers have written many online tutorials for each other, trying to explain these concepts.
+There are the infamous "monad tutorials", but also tutorials about applicative functors, traversable functors, and so on.
+These tutorials tend to be very hands-on and narrow in scope, limited to one or two specific questions and specific applications.
+Such tutorials usually do not present a sufficiently broad picture and do not illustrate deeper connections between these mathematical constructions.

 Similarly, books on type theory and formal logic present quite a few intricacies of domain theory and proof theory -- which is a lot of information that practicing programmers will have difficulty assimilating and yet will have no hope of ever applying in their daily work.
 At the same time, these books never mention practical techniques used in many functional programming libraries today, such as quantified types, types parameterized by type constructors, or partial type-level functions (known as "type classes").

 These books also do not give practical criteria for deciding type isomorphisms or for detecting valid and invalid recursive values, and do not give algorithms for deriving code from logic proofs.
-I give these practical tasks as examples because they are perhaps the only real-world-coding applications of domain theory and the Curry-Howard correspondence theory, besides programming language design.
+I mention these practical tasks as examples because they are perhaps the only real-world-coding applications of domain theory and the Curry-Howard correspondence theory, besides programming language design.

 On the other hand, books like ["Scala with Cats"](https://underscore.io/books/scala-with-cats/) and ["Functional programming, simplified"](https://alvinalexander.com/scala/functional-programming-simplified-book) are focused on explaining the practical aspects of programming and do not discuss the algebraic laws that support the mathematical structures such as applicative or monadic functors.

-The only existing text aiming at the proper scope is the [Bjarnason-Chiusano book](https://www.manning.com/books/functional-programming-in-scala), which balances practical considerations with theoretical developments such as algebraic laws.
+The only existing AFTT textbook aiming at the proper scope is the [Bjarnason-Chiusano book](https://www.manning.com/books/functional-programming-in-scala), which balances practical considerations with theoretical developments such as algebraic laws.
 I intend to continue at about the same level but dig deeper into the foundations and at the same time give a wider range of examples.

-This tutorial series is therefore also my attempt to delineate the proper scope of AFTT and to develop a rigorous yet clear and approachable presentation of the chosen material.
+This tutorial series is therefore my attempt to delineate the proper scope of AFTT and to develop a rigorous yet clear and approachable presentation of the chosen material.
 Eventually I will convert this tutorial into a new AFTT textbook aimed at practicing functional programmers.

 ### Choice of the programming language

 In the videos, I demonstrate code examples in Scala using the IntelliJ editor because this is what I am most familiar with.
-However, most of this material will work equally well in Haskell and some other FP languages.
+However, most of this material will work equally well in Haskell, OCaml, and other FP languages.
 This is so because AFTT is not specific to Scala or Haskell, -- a serious user of any other functional programming language will have to face the same questions and struggle with the same practical issues.

 ## Uncopyright